migp11/pctk/README.md

 pctk povwriter --config config/povwriter-settings.xml --idx 10 --render
 ```

-If PovRay is installed, this command will generate a render using the provided `povwriter-settings.xm`
+If PovRay is installed, this command will generate a render using the provided `povwriter-settings.xml`

 ![image](./docs/cell3d.png)<br>
 **Figure 2.
 Render of a 3D spheroid of cancer cells.**